How do I know if I need an artificial hip joint?

 A comprehensive guide for those affected who are looking for the right time for a hip replacement (hip TEP)

-Hip pain is one of the most common orthopedic complaints of our time.
-Many people put up with it for years, try to ignore it or "just stand it".
-But at some point, the question inevitably arises: How do I know if I need an artificial hip joint?
+Hip pain belongs to the most common orthopedic complaints of our time.
+Many people endure them for years, try to ignore them or “just push through”.
+However, at a certain point the question inevitably arises: How do I actually recognize that I need an artificial hip joint?
 When are conservative measures no longer sufficient?
-And how do specialists determine whether a hip prosthesis, also known as hip TEP , is actually necessary?
+And how do specialists determine whether a hip prosthesis, also hip-TEP called, is truly necessary?

-This article guides you step by step on your way to a well-informed decision.
-You will learn which symptoms are typical, how diagnostics proceed, why conservative therapies are eventually exhausted, which timing is medically sensible - and why the choice of an experienced hip specialist like Prof. Dr. Karl Philipp Kutzner at Endoprotheticum Rhein-Main in Mainz can make a crucial difference to your treatment outcome.
+This article guides you step für step on your way to a well-informed decision.
+You will learn which symptoms are typical, how the diagnostics unfold, why conservative therapies are eventually exhausted, which point in time is medically sensible – and why the choice of an experienced Hüftspezialisten like Prof. Dr. Karl Philipp Kutzner at the Endoprotheticum Rhein-Main in Mainz can make a decisive difference for your treatment outcome.

 1. What does it mean to need a artificial hip joint?

-When doctors talk about an artificial hip joint , they usually mean a total hip replacement (hip TEP) .
-It completely replaces the natural joint with high-quality implant components made of metal, ceramic, or plastic.
-The goal of this procedure is to replace a destroyed or severely worn-out hip joint, eliminate chronic pain, and restore mobility in the long term.
+When doctors speak of an artificial hip joint they usually mean a total hip endoprosthesis (hip-TEP) meaning.
+It replaces the natural joint completely with high‑quality implant components made of metal, ceramic or plastic.
+The aim of this procedure is to replace a destroyed or heavily worn hip joint, eliminate chronic pain and restore mobility in the long term.

-A artificial hip joint is primarily necessary when the natural joint can no longer fulfill its function.
-This occurs in the vast majority of cases due to osteoarthritis, i.e., the gradual degeneration of the articular cartilage.
-When cartilage is absent and bone rubs against bone, a condition arises that is not only painful but also inflammatory and functionally severely limiting.
+An artificial hip joint becomes necessary primarily when the natural joint can no longer fulfill its function.
+This occurs in the overwhelming majority of cases due to Arthrosis, the gradual degradation of the joint cartilage.
+When cartilage is missing and bone rubs against bone, a condition arises that is not only painful but also inflammatory and functionally severely limiting.

 Although osteoarthritis is the main cause, other conditions such as circulatory disorders (femoral head necrosis), rheumatic diseases, malalignments or severe injuries can also lead to the need for a hip replacement.
 The causes are therefore different - but the symptoms are often similar: increasing pain, loss of mobility and increasing suffering in everyday life.